unilee/TMC_LowerLimbActs/README.md

 Other useful information is also included in the file:
  - label, the ground truth of activity
- - switchLabel, the ground truth of activity switch, the first column represents previous activity, the second column represents the current.
+ - switchLabel, the ground truth of activity switch, the first column represents previous activity, the second column represents the current activity.
   - lastRoundStartIndex, the start index of the section section in the experiment, relative to footMotion struct only.
+## Results
+The .pdf file <<dataexplanation>> details the experiments of training and testing.
+The basic information of each subject is illustated there, and the results of the proposed adaptive on-line algorithm  for each subject are also displayed.